adirhno/paradise-vacations/README.md

 # Vacations App

-- admins can add, edit, remove vacations.
+- admins can add, edit, and remove vacations.
 - users can see and follow the favorite vacations.

 ## Built with: